FlailingFog/flailingfog.github.io/armature.md

 * A heel IK
 * A center bone that lets you move all bones at once

-## Koikatsu Armature

-The Koikatsu Armature is an armature that tries to match the bone structure of the in-game armature.
-This armature does not come with IKs and is FK only.

-## PMX Armature

-The PMX Armature is the armature that comes straight out of the KKBP exporter.
-This armature does not come with IKs and is FK only.

 ## Rigify Armature

 The Rigify armature is the best armature to use **if you plan on using the model in Blender**.